-- Under the central scenario, the recovery follows a U-shaped trajectory where the pace of the output recovery is markedly slower than the pace of the initial fall and the economy takes about three years to reach pre-crisis levels. - Employment recovery is projected to be significantly slower, so that pre-crisis employment levels are not reached by the end of 2022.
+- In the Gradual return to economic growth scenario, the recovery follows a trajectory where the pace of the output recovery is markedly slower than the pace of the initial fall and the economy takes around three years to reach pre-crisis levels. - Employment recovery is projected to be significantly slower, so that pre-crisis employment levels in the same scenario are not reached before 2023.